Vinh1222001/Leetcode_problems/README.md

 Then run the command line below to compile program

-    python <problem_id>
+    python testing.py

-Which problem_id is ID of the problem you want to view result.
+Then, You can see `Enter problem ID:` in terminal.
+You need to enter which problem's ID you want to view result.

 To know what id of problem, please go to Problem ID section or click [here](#problem-id)

 ## 4. Problem ID Table <a id="problem-id"></a>
 The table below contain Problem information.
 You can find out their ID, Problem name, Difficult level, Runtime and Memory.
 About Runtime and Memory columns, These show you the runtime and memory of my scripts need to solve the problem.